Sitecore/Sitecore.Demo.Edge/Website/src/rendering/src/pages/api/ordercloud/README.md

 ## Play!
 Summit Seeding

-After completing all of the above steps, we are ready to call the endpoints below to seed our Play!
-Summit specific data including products and categories.
+After completing all of the above steps, we are ready to call the endpoints below to seed our PLAY!
+SHOP specific data including products and categories.

-First visit `https://www.edge.localhost/api/ordercloud/synccategories?MiddlewareClientID=<YOUR_MIDDLEWARE_CLIENT_ID>&MiddlewareClientSecret=<YOUR_MIDDLEWARE_CLIENT_SECRET>&HostedBuyerSiteUrl=<YOUR_HOSTED_BUYER_SITE_URL>` to initialize the public buyer, and single sign on configuration required by play summit.
+1. Visit `https://www.edge.localhost/api/ordercloud/init?MiddlewareClientID=<YOUR_MIDDLEWARE_CLIENT_ID>&MiddlewareClientSecret=<YOUR_MIDDLEWARE_CLIENT_SECRET>&HostedBuyerSiteUrl=<YOUR_HOSTED_BUYER_SITE_URL>` in the browser to initialize the public buyer, and single sign on configuration.

-Then, Visit `https://www.edge.localhost/api/ordercloud/synccategories?MiddlewareClientID=<YOUR_MIDDLEWARE_CLIENT_ID>&MiddlewareClientSecret=<YOUR_MIDDLEWARE_CLIENT_SECRET>` in the browser to sync the categories.
+2. Visit `https://www.edge.localhost/api/ordercloud/synccategories?MiddlewareClientID=<YOUR_MIDDLEWARE_CLIENT_ID>&MiddlewareClientSecret=<YOUR_MIDDLEWARE_CLIENT_SECRET>` in the browser to sync the categories.

-Finally, visit `https://www.edge.localhost/api/ordercloud/syncproducts?MiddlewareClientID=<YOUR_MIDDLEWARE_CLIENT_ID>&MiddlewareClientSecret=<YOUR_MIDDLEWARE_CLIENT_SECRET>` in the browser to sync the products.
+3. Visit `https://www.edge.localhost/api/ordercloud/syncproducts?MiddlewareClientID=<YOUR_MIDDLEWARE_CLIENT_ID>&MiddlewareClientSecret=<YOUR_MIDDLEWARE_CLIENT_SECRET>` in the browser to sync the products.

 Now we are ready to explore our marketplace on [https://portal.ordercloud.io/marketplaces](https://portal.ordercloud.io/marketplaces).